 You are encouraged to discuss the above information with the licensee delivering this pamphlet to you.
-If you intend for that licensee, or any other Oregon real estate licensee, to represent you as a Seller's Agent, Buyer's Agent, or Disclosed Limited Agent, you should have a specific discussion with the agent about the nature and scope of the agency relationship.
-Whether you are a buyer or seller, you cannot make a licensee your agent without the licensee's knowledge and consent, and an agent cannot make you a client without your knowledge and consent.
+If you intend for that licensee, or any other Oregon real estate licensee, to represent you as a Seller's Agent, Buyer's Agent, or Disclosed Limited Agent, you schould have a specific discussion with the agent about the nature and scope of the agency relationship.
+Whether you are a buyer or seller, you cannot make a licensee your agent without the licensee's knowledge and consent.